yiruyang2025/yiruyang2025.github.io/_pages/about.md

 - For lifelong study - Richard P. Feynman, You and your research by Richard Hamming 🖌️, Alumni (*always can learn a lot from them) from all different domains!

-- Creating is super cool (as always) & Tech changes people’s lives (*hopefully in a positive way), Cheers🥂!
+- Creating is super cool (as always) & Tech helps (hopefully), Cheers🥂!